-- The Apple Watch Series 4 is also a decent option, but we feel it’s not worth the price difference compared to the SE or Series 5.
+- The Apple Watch Series 4 is also a decent device, but we feel it’s not worth buying compared to the Series 6 or SE.

 What fitness, health, and safety features does the Apple Watch offer?

 Fitness and health features vary from device to device.
 Most Apple Watch devices support all the features on the list below, though there are some exceptions.

 - Steps: All Apple Watches will keep track of your step count throughout the day.
 During walking activities, your Apple Watch can also track your double support time (% of time both feet are on the ground), step length, and walking speed.

 - Distance: Apple Watches will track your running and walking distance.
 The Apple Health app lets you view your distance in miles or kilometers.
 All Apple watches except the first-gen and Series 1 models will keep track of your distance during activities with standalone GPS.
 Series 1 and first-gen models only support connected GPS, so you’ll need to bring your iPhone on a run if you want decent distance data.

 - Floors climbed: Modern Apple Watches will track the number of floors you climb during the day.
 Series 3-5 have altimeters built-in.
 Series 7, 6 and SE models sport an always-on altimeter, which will update more frequently throughout the day — perfect if you’re into hiking or trail running.
 Apple Health will also display the speed at which you ascend and descend flights of stairs.